Bishop Malone: 'It was time to put those names out'

 "We're hoping that just seeing these names that will be widely spread by the media would be enough for people to recognize people in their own community.
 So and so is living down the street," he said.

-Malone was in Albany on Tuesday to lobby against the Child Victims Act, a proposal that would provide a one-year window where lawsuits could be brought by adults who were victims of sexual abuse as a child, no matter how long ago the alleged abuse occurred.
+Malone was in Albany on Tuesday with bishops from across New York lobbying on a number of issues, including opposition to expanded abortion rights as well as a provision in the proposed Child Victims Act to create a one year window where lawsuits could be brought by adults who were victims of sexual abuse as a child, no matter how long ago the alleged abuse occurred.
 The statute of limitations now bars many victims of clergy sexual abuse from suing their churches and their abusers.
-He also lobbied for more funding for Catholic schools and against abortions.
+Malone, and the other bishops, favor increasing the statute of limitations for civil and criminal prospective filings of sexual abuse allegations, but oppose the temporary look-back period idea.

 Share this article